-Although discipline for its own sake may be of little value, some rules and procedures are crucial and need to be enforced.
+Although discipline for its own sake may be of little value, some rules, procedures, and assignments are crucial and need to be enforced.
 Accommodating on these issues may harm you, others, or the organization.

 - Do you sometimes have trouble building goodwill with others?